-We are thrilled you’re considering adopting from Dogs Forever.
-Below is some information on adopting from us.
+We are thrilled you’re considering adopting or fostering from Dogs Forever.
+Below is some information on adopting and fostering with us.

 Our adoption fees vary based on age:

 - $150 Senior Dogs 7 years and older

 - $200 Adult Dogs between 1 and 6 years old

 If you are 65 years or older, the adoption fee is waived when you adopt a senior dog.
 All Dogs Forever dogs have been spayed or neutered, vaccinated against rabies, distemper/parvo, and bordetella, tested for heartworm and lyme disease, and microchipped.